Hamza-906/Personal-Protofolio-Website/README.md

 # Personal-Protofolio-Website
-In this responsive protfolio website with HTML, CSS and JavaScript.
+I created a responsive protfolio website with HTML, CSS and some basics of JavaScript.